Shareami/abrotermsandconditions/index.md

 ## Terms & Conditions

-Shareami Software Design and Development Technologies built the Abro app as a Free app.
-This SERVICE is provided by Shareami Software Design and Development Technologies at no cost and is intended for use as is.
+Balbis Technology Solutions PLC built the Abro app as a Free app.
+This SERVICE is provided by Balbis Technology Solutions PLC at no cost and is intended for use as is.

 This page is used to inform visitors regarding our terms & conditions with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.